Types of Project Management Across Industries And Categories With Examples

 3. Types of project management across Approach or Methodology:

 Across different approaches or methodologies in project management, various frameworks and techniques are employed to achieve project goals efficiently.
-Here are types of project management across approach or methodology:
+Here are the types of project management across approaches or methodologies:

 1. Agile Project Management: